 Agent a) The agent tells you she understands but suggests you will not find what you are looking for at this price range and pressures you to look at higher price listings rather than let you move at your pace and on your timetable.

 Agent b) The agent understands how you feel and only recommends homes that fall into this price range.
-The ultimate goal of the Realtor© is to find you a home that fits your needs, wants, and your pocketbook.
+The ultimate goal of the Realtor© is to find you a home that fits your needs, wants, and pocketbook.
 He doesn’t attempt to talk you up into a more expensive property.

 Agent c) The agent gets pushy and loses interest in you as a client.

 In this case, “b” is a Super Agent.
 He provides the same level of service and respect and works diligently to put you in the right home.
-For an excellent agent, it is not just about the size of the commission check; it’s about providing superior customer service, building relationships and growing his real estate business one satisfied buyer at a time.
+For an excellent agent, it is not just about the size of the commission check; it’s about providing superior customer service, building relationships, and growing his real estate business one satisfied buyer at a time.
 He never wants his client to be as miffed as the Duchess in the photo.
 The “a” answer is trying and maybe needs to develop more patience.
 Lucky for you, the “c” agent will move on, hoping for that bigger and better commission.